-Based on the updated staff analysis of the amended revised fare proposal (including maintaining the current price of the 7-day bus pass), it has been determined that the proposed fare and service changes would not result in a disparate impact (DI) on minority populations or a disproportionate burden (DB) on low income populations.
+Based on the staff analysis of the revised fare proposal (including maintaining the current price of the 7-day bus pass), it has been determined that the proposed fare and service changes would not result in a disparate impact (DI) on minority populations or a disproportionate burden (DB) on low income populations.
 The fare proposal does impact minority and low-income customers at a somewhat higher rate than their non-minority or non-low income counterparts.
 However, these differences fall below the Board-approved threshold for a DI or DB.
 Minority and low-income customers are adversely impacted by the service changes associated with the budget proposal at a rate lower than the corresponding system averages; therefore, there is not a DI or DB for the service changes.

-For additional information, see the "FY 2018 Budget Proposal - Title VI Equity Analysis" included with the budget resolution.
+For additional information, see the "Title VI Equity Analysis - FY 2018 Budget Proposal" included with the budget resolution.

-Amended Revised FY2018 Operating Budget Summary
+Revised FY2018 Operating Budget Summary

-The amended revised operating budget for FY2018, which supports the day-to-day operations of Metrobus, Metrorail, and MetroAccess, as well as operating reimbursable projects, is \$1.825 billion.
-These budgeted expenses are supported by \$845 million of projected operating revenues, primarily from passenger fares, parking fees, and advertising revenues, and with \$980 million of jurisdictional subsidy.
-The jurisdictions will also contribute \$21 million for Metro Matters (2009) debt service, for a total jurisdictional contribution of \$1.001 billion.
+The revised operating budget for FY2018, which supports the day-to-day operations of Metrobus, Metrorail, and MetroAccess, as well as operating reimbursable projects, is \$1.820 billion.
+These budgeted expenses are supported by \$844 million of projected operating revenues, primarily from passenger fares, parking fees, and advertising revenues, and with \$976 million of jurisdictional subsidy.
+The jurisdictions will also contribute an additional \$21 million for Metro Matters (2009) debt service, for a total jurisdictional contribution of \$997 million.
 The projected revenues and expenses by mode and major category, as well as each jurisdiction's contribution by mode, are included as attachments to the budget resolution.